 EBYD works to encourage young people (from 14 to 35 years old) in Alameda and Contra Costa counties to take an active role in their community through activism, policy, and politics and contribute to the growth and influence of the ideals and philosophy of the Democratic Party.

 We strive to promote candidates, ballot measures, and policies that:

 - Advance economic, environmental, and social justice in all East Bay communities;

-- Help and empower young people and underrepresented residents afford to live and thrive in the Bay Area;
+- Help and empower young people and members of marginalized communities to be able to afford to live and thrive in the Bay Area.

 - Ensure that the East Bay remains a vibrant, diverse, and welcoming community;

 - Continue the Bay Area’s leadership in environmental protection and accessible and affordable transit; and